Sudowh0am1/Simple-Counter/README.md

-the counter starts from 100
+the countDown starts from 100